Mon-Rico/HackDavis-2023--Game--Project/README.md

 # HackDavis-2023--Game--Project

-Project for the 2023 hackathon
+Project ASL Sorcery for the 2023 hackathon

-Verison 0.00.1
+Version 0.00.1

-ASL Game Project gives players a way to play a player vs player game thorugh ASL words.
-This allows Non-ASL users to learn a few sign words as they try the game play.
+ASL Game Project gives players a way to play a player vs. player game through ASL words.
+This allows non-ASL users to learn a few sign words as they try the gameplay.
 This allows players to learn ASL in an entertaining method.

 Libraries Used: